smartinus44/domestic_archivebox/README.md

-# domestic_archivebox
+# Domestic Archivebox
-Project to test the Archivebox solution on an AKS cluster.
+Project to test the Archivebox solution on an private domestic cluster.